tabcat/limo-hijacker/README.md

 ## Disclaimer

+This project is more of an **art project** and **learning process** for myself.
 I recommend using eth.limo without this extension normally.
-This project is more of an **art project** and **learning process** for myself.

 ## How does it work?

-1. The extension uses browser.webRequest.onHeadersReceived to edit the frame-ancestor header from *.eth.limo sites.
-2. Then whenever the user navigates to a .eth or .eth.limo domain the extension redirects to its own url (web-extension://`extension-id`/resolver.html?`domain`.eth)
-3. Resolver.html registers a service worker to intercept traffic to *.eth.limo and adds an iframe the size of the window with src=`domain`.eth.limo
-4. When the iframe needs to fetch a resource from `domain`.eth.limo the service worker instead queries an ETH RPC and then an ipfs gateway with a verified fetch to resolve the content.

-(still a WIP!)
+The extension:
+1. Forwards requests to .eth to .eth.limo
+2. Resolves the contenthash of the .eth domain using [@ensdomains/ensjs](https://github.com/ensdomains/ensjs-v3).
+3. Replaces data of responses from eth.limo with response data from trustless ipfs gateways using [@helia/verified-fetch](https://github.com/ipfs/helia-verified-fetch/tree/main).

 ## The problem